dotswg/dots-architecture/draft-mortensen-dots-architecture.md

   RFC0793:
   RFC1034:
   RFC2782:
+  RFC3261:
   RFC4271:
   RFC4732:
   RFC6763:
+  RFC7092:

 --- abstract

-This document describes an architecture for establishing and maintaining Distributed Denial of Service (DDoS) Open Threat Signaling (DOTS) within and between networks.
-The document makes no attempt to suggest protocols or protocol extensions, instead focusing on architectural relationships, components and concepts used in a DOTS deployment.
+This document describes an architecture for establishing and maintaining Distributed Denial of Service (DDoS) Open Threat Signaling (DOTS) within and between domains.
+The document does not specify protocols or protocol extensions, instead focusing on defining architectural relationships, components and concepts used in a DOTS deployment.

 --- middle